-The plans include a restricted period during which shares received under the plan cannot be transferred.
+Shares received under the plan that started in 2013 based on one-year earning periods under the plan that commenced in 2013 cannot be transferred during the restricted period defined in the plan.
 The dates when the restricted periods end are shown in the table below.
 For the three-year earning periods, there is no restricted period.